tisanelabs/tisane-docs/sdks/candc++.md

 Return Value:

 A `const char*` containing the translated or paraphrased text.
-You are responsible for freeing the memory allocated for this string.
+No need to deallocate the memory.
 Returns `nullptr` on failure.

 Example:
 ```cpp